-Something we’ve spoke a lot about in our house is palm oil.
-Palm oil is ubiquitous in all of our homes – from the food we eat to the cleaning products we use, even in so-called eco-saviours like bio-diesel – yet it is almost single-handedly wiping out the Indonesian rainforest and the habitat of the orangutans.
-Through our shopping habits we are all unconsciously driving this destruction.
+Something we’ve spoken a lot about in our house is palm oil, and how to reduce our reliance on it.
+Palm oil is ubiquitous in all of our homes.
+From the food that we eat to the cleaning products we use.
+It’s even in so-called eco-saviours like bio-diesel.
+Yet it is almost single-handedly wiping out the Indonesian rainforest and the habitat of the orangutans.
+Through our shopping habits, we are all unconsciously driving this destruction.

 Palm oil is derived from the fruit of the oil palm tree, primarily in Indonesia and Malaysia.
-The demand for the oil has doubled in the last ten years because it delivers more vegetable oil per-hectare than other oils like soya or sunflower.
-It’s demand has also been driven by western health concerns, particularly fat contents in foods – as palm oil is free of trans fats, unlike other oils.
+The demand for oil has doubled in the last ten years.
+This is because it delivers more vegetable oil per hectare than other oils like soya or sunflower.
+Its demand has also been driven by western health concerns.
+Particularly so around fat contents in foods.
+Palm oil is free of trans fats, unlike other oils.

-The problem is that palm oil is usually grown on the site of former rainforest.
-Palm oil plantations cover 6 million hectares of former forests in Indonesia alone, destroying the home of indigenous species, like elephants, tigers, rhinos, and orangutans, and triggering enormous releases of carbon dioxide from lost forests and drained peat lands.
+The problem is that palm oil is usually grown on the site of the former rainforest.
+Palm oil plantations cover 6 million hectares of former forests in Indonesia alone, destroying the home of indigenous species, like elephants, tigers, rhinos, and orangutans.
+This also triggers enormous releases of carbon dioxide from lost forests and drained peatlands.

-Indonesia is now the world’s third-largest carbon dioxide emitter, after China and the U.S, and the demand for palm oil is rising, to the extent that by 2015 Greenpeace estimate a further 4 million hectares of forest will be cleared for the production of palm oil for use in the bio-fuel market alone, meaning that other delicate ecosystems such as the forests of central and west Africa are now being cleared for the growth of oil palm trees.
+Indonesia is now the world’s third-largest carbon dioxide emitter, after China and the U.S. And the demand for palm oil is rising.
+By 2015 Greenpeace estimates that a further 4 million hectares of forest will be cleared for the production of palm oil for use in the bio-fuel market alone.
+This means that other delicate ecosystems such as the forests of central and west Africa are now being cleared for the growth of oil palm trees.

-After speaking more and more about this, and finding out more about the extent of the destruction in Indonesia and beyond we’re looking to reduce our reliance on palm oil, and be more conscious and ethical consumers.
+After speaking more and more about this, and finding out more about the extent of the destruction in Indonesia and beyond we’re going to try to reduce our reliance on palm oil.

-It’s going to be a challenge – here is a list of 30 names palm oil is known by on product labels.
-Palm oil is also ubiquitous in bread, biscuits, ice-cream, pizza, frozen chips, crisps, peanut butter (apart from Sunpat), margarine, chocolate and many more of my vices (including my dearly beloved Reece’s Peanut Butter Cups).
-It’s also commonly found in detergent (including “eco-friendly” products like Ecover and Method, surprisingly), and personal care products like soap, toothpaste and shampoos, shower-gels and bubble baths: anything that foams up basically.
+It’s going to be a challenge.
+Here is a list of 30 names palm oil is known by on product labels.
+Palm oil is also ubiquitous in many household products.
+These include bread, biscuits, ice cream, pizza, frozen chips, crisps, peanut butter, margarine, chocolate, and many more of my vices.
+It’s also commonly found in detergents (including “eco-friendly” products like Ecover and Method, surprisingly).
+And palm oil is also found in personal care products like soap, toothpaste, shampoos, shower gels, and bubble bath.
+Anything that foams up basically.

-I already check food labels for their salt, sugar and fat content (I’m a joy to go grocery shopping with!), so I guess it’s just a matter of scanning a little harder for palm oil and it’s associated names.
+I already check food labels for their salt, sugar, and fat content (I’m a joy to go grocery shopping with!).
+I guess it’s just a matter of scanning a little harder for palm oil and its associated names.

 * image used from here